miriamglzr/harbor.space/README.md

 ### Clone the repository to your computer.

-Before you run this app, please open the project directory inside the Terminal;
+Before you run this app, please open the project directory inside the Terminal.

 Make sure the packages are installled in yout local computer by running:

 -npm install